 The residences are comprised of eight buildings that blend the traditional with contemporary.
 The project includes a community center and classroom, provides plenty of green space, several indoor-outdoor areas, and a crosswalk location for safer access across Nevada Avenue.
 Sustainable architecture, energy systems, and landscaping anchor the community’s design.
 The residences will be home to 154 CC students who are following in the footsteps of these buildings’ trailblazing namesakes.

 Please visit the newly re-imagined Tutt Library.
 Built with the Block Plan in mind, the renovation doubles the amount of seating available for students.
 This breathtaking, modern design complements CC’s historic buildings.
 Head up to the fourth floor for the best view on campus!

 The weekend will coincide with the 25th anniversary of the Ritt Kellogg Memorial Fund honoring alumnus Peter Rittenhouse (Ritt) Kellogg ’90.
 Ritt had a passion for the outdoors that he pursued his entire life — a passion that is shared by many who are attracted to Colorado College in part because of its Rocky Mountain location.
 Ritt’s legacy lives on through grants awarded to support students who are planning responsible wilderness expeditions.
 Awardees will present a slideshow of their expeditions.

 Open houses, a student research symposium, athletics, and fine arts exhibitions are just some of the events planned.
 View the schedule.
-Registration will begin in August.
+Register now.